While a task is a single scheduled activity, a checklist contains the steps needed to get the job done.

-Similar items can be grouped together by adding a title with a
+Click 'add item' to create a new check in the list.
+Similar items can be grouped together by adding a title using the icon highlighted below.

 A good checklist is no more than around 15 items long.
 More than that becomes overwhelming for staff, and can become a mindless box-ticking exercise.
 Consider splitting the job over several tasks, and give them specific schedules.

 When this is enabled, every item must be completed before the task can be marked Done.

 Manager & Admin users can add checklist items to the bottom when completing the checklist, for that specific site.

 - Extra actions can be set to repeat every time.
 This means you can have one task with a checklist that applies to all sites, and allow Managers to add anything specific to them

 - They can also be one-off actions, for the teams to leave notes to each other

 Flagging checklist items

 Teams & Managers can flag issues on the checklist as they work through it.